aarafat27/Blood-Cell-Image-Classification-with-KNN/README.md

 ## Project overview

 This project classifies blood cell images into four classes using classical image-processing features and a K-Nearest Neighbors classifier.
-The main goal is to compare several handcrafted feature pipelines, evaluate their performance, and study how robust the best pipeline is under image noise, brightness changes, and different training-set sizes.
+The main goal is to compare several handcrafted feature pipelines, evaluate their performance and study how robust the best pipeline is under image noise, brightness changes and different training-set sizes.

-The project avoids deep learning and focuses on interpretable computer-vision features such as color histograms, grayscale histograms, texture descriptors, edge descriptors, frequency-domain descriptors, and morphology-based descriptors.
+The project avoids deep learning and focuses on interpretable computer-vision features such as color histograms, grayscale histograms, texture descriptors, edge descriptors, frequency-domain descriptors and morphology-based descriptors.

 ## Dataset
 <img width="396" height="277" alt="img" src="https://github.com/user-attachments/assets/e1cd7f39-e817-410c-b838-23c0dcc0387a" />